Polyeons/htmlgames/README.md

 Repository to store HTML games

-I do not claim to own any of these games.
-Credit goes to the original developers.
+I do not take ownership to any of these games, all work is credited to their respective developer(s).